Why Do We Need Fibre And How Does It Help The Body?

-Protein, carbohydrates & fats have received plenty of attention in the health & medical industries over the past 20 years, with Doctors & diet gurus telling us to ‘eat less fat’, ‘increase complex carbs’, ‘increase protein’ & then ‘eat more fat’ ‘decrease carbs’ & ‘eat less animal protein’….it’s confusing & exhausting just trying to keep up with research & changing opinions!
-Many of us health-conscious people now have a substantial collection of conflicting dietary advice books, largely focussed on fat, carbs & protein….but fibre has been quietly sitting in the corner waiting its turn – left out of the equation & only seen as important for constipated folks.
-But why do we need fibre and how does fibre actually help the body?
+Protein, carbohydrates & fats have received plenty of attention in the health & medical industries over the past 20 years, with Doctors & diet gurus telling us to ‘eat less fat’, ‘increase complex carbs’, ‘increase protein’ & then ‘eat more fat’ ‘decrease carbs’ & ‘eat less animal protein’....it’s confusing & exhausting just trying to keep up with research & changing opinions!
+Many of us health-conscious people now have a substantial collection of conflicting dietary advice books, largely focussed on fat, carbs & protein….but fibre has been quietly sitting in the corner waiting its turn - left out of the equation & only seen as important for constipated folks.
+But what does fibre do and why do we need it?

 - weight loss & body composition